 What is “The Wave” and what’s so great about it you ask?

 The Wave is a rock formation located in northern Arizona and is essentially one of the most difficult-to-visit areas of public land in the entire United States.
-You’ve probably seen photos of it on your computer desktop, on a variety of magazine covers, and previously in commercials advertising the Utah Olympics (even though it is actually in Arizona).
+You’ve probably seen photos of it on your computer screensaver, on a variety of magazine covers, and previously in commercials advertising the Utah Olympics (even though it is actually in Arizona).
 In reality it is just a really beautiful, wave-shaped rock formation in the middle of an area called Coyote Buttes North.
-But let’s be real, it’s still just a rock.

 So we have put together a comprehensive guide of what you can expect from the permit process if you decide to try your luck at visiting The Wave in Arizona (plus a few fun things you can do in the area while you’re attempting the in-person permit process!)